 - Panama: Darién Lowlands (November 2020)

-- The Tasman Sea: A cruise around New Zealand and Australia (December 2020)
+- The Tasman Sea: Cruise around New Zealand and Australia (January 2021)

 - Australia: Western and Northern Territories (September 2021)